WE NEED LAND STEWARDS

 Contact Jim McCollum, Land Steward Director

-make regular visits (once a year or more) to evaluate any changes or threats to the parcel.
+Making regular visits to evaluate any changes or threats to the parcel.

-Bring any serious threats to the attention of the trustees.
+Bring any issues to the attention of the trustees.

-Meet neighbors and discuss the Conservation Trust and the parcel of conservation land they border.
-Ask for their assistance in identifying any threats, changes, animal or plant sightings.
+Meeting neighbors and discussing the Conservation Trust and the parcel of conservation land they border.
+Asking for their assistance in identifying any animal or plant sightings.

-Photograph and make notes on plant, animals and habitats found on the parcel.
+Photographing and making notes on plant, animals and habitats found on the parcel.

-Record invasive species and discuss remediation with leader.
+Recording invasive species and discuss remediation with a Trustee.

-Clean up small liter and record any large item dumping so that appropriate clean up operation can be executed.
+Cleaning up small liter and recording any large item dumping so that appropriate clean up operation can be executed.